 The Message to the Church in Smyrna

 Smyrna is also a port city, located about forty miles north of Ephesus.
 It was noted for its scenic beauty, being nestled in rolling hills with deep forests.
 It called itself the “first city” because it was the first city in Asia to accept Roman rule.
-A famous land mark was the acropolis located on Mt.
-Pagas, with looked like a crown.
-As a result the crowned mountain became a symbol of the city.
+A famous landmark was the acropolis located on Mt.
+Pagas, which looked like a crown.
+As a result, the crowned mountain became a symbol of the city.

 No additional information about the church in Smyrna is known beyond the information given in Revelation.
 Likely it was started by those taught by Paul in Ephesus (Acts 19:10).